 Maybe you’ve been dancing all of your life and want to share that passion with others.
 Or, maybe you’re coming toward the end of a professional performance career as a dancer and are looking for a way to stay connected to the industry.
 Opening your own dance studio could be the solution.

 But this isn’t a business venture you want to just jump into right away.
 Instead, take a few minutes to understand everything that’s involved in opening a studio of your own.
 From the challenges to the rewards, the more you understand about starting a dance studio, the greater your chances of it being a success.

 Dance studios typically offer a variety of classes, usually across multiple styles of dance, with the purpose of educating dancers, preparing dancers for competitions or careers, or simply as a form of entertainment and enjoyment.
-Some studios specialize in training young dancers who desire to pursue dancing as a career, running highly competitive and rigorous programs.
+Some studios specialize in training young dancers who desire to pursue ballet as a career, running highly competitive and rigorous programs.
 Other studios take a less intense approach, appealing to a broader audience of children, teens, and adults of all learning levels.

 At any studio, students will be able to participate in multiple classes in a week, and they may be able to train with multiple instructors.
 Dance instructors teach lessons, host group rehearsals, create choreography, and prepare students for competitions, recitals, and other performances.

 According to IBIS World, the dance studio industry grew from 2014 to 2019.
 During that time, the industry experienced a 3.8% annual growth, and the number of dance studios increased to 53,140.
 Industry employment also grew to 108,454, and the industry brought in $4 billion in total revenue in 2019.